Abdul-Mannan-123/OS-Level-Chat-Server-Using-Threadpools/README.md

 - The client is terminal-based and reads/writes plain text over TCP.
 - Room files and the server log are stored in the project directory.

-## Submission Notes

-For submission, include the source files, Makefile, this README, and the project report.